 The DC CIV has, in past meetings, studied the threat to Core Internet Values by new technologies and services using the Internet.
 These ranged from IPv6 and Network Address Translation, to content delivery networks, Cloud Services and 5G.
 The complete replacement of TCP-IP with new technologies is likely to have a large impact that surpasses Core Internet Values - and part of the work of the DC will be to evaluate this.
-The DC plans to present its findings at the forthcoming 2020 Global IGF.
+Both the Event at EuroDIG and the IGF 2020 e-meeting DC-CIV sessions addressed this topic.